yorickpeterse/ruby-ll/README.md

 the bencharmk yourself to see how it behaves on your platform.

-Depending on the complexity of your parser you might end up with different performance characteristics.
+Depending on the complexity of your parser you might end up with different different numbers.
 The above metrics are simply an indication of the maximum performance gain of ruby-ll compared to Racc.

 ## Thread Safety